 It was an honor to be one of 18 artists asked to create a mosaic to commemorate the lives lost in the mass shooting at the Tree of Life Synagogue in Pittsburgh PA in 2018.

 My design centers on the word LIFE, CHAI in Hebrew.
 It is also the numerical equivalent of 18, a powerful & ritualistic number in the jewish tradition.
 I created a simplified version of the tree of life, to include eleven branches, each topped with a golden leaf, to commemorate the eleven lives lost in that horrific incident.

 On a more personal note, my father's name, Chaim, is derived from the same root.
 As a first generation American, daughter of a holocaust survivor, I grew up with a keen awareness of anti-semitism, always striving to eradicate hatred and bigotry from my own life.
-It is an honor to a part of this memorial.
+I'm humbled to contribute to this memorial.

 L'Chaim - To Life!